-Risks Relating to Our Business and Industry
+Risks Related to Our Business and Industry

-We have had net losses (except for 2021 and for the six months ended June 30, 2022) and negative cash flows from operating activities in the past, and we may not achieve or sustain profitability.
+We have had net losses (except for 2021) and negative cash flows from operating activities in the past, and we may not achieve or sustain profitability.

-We had a net loss of US\$7.1 million and negative cash flows from operations of US\$3.5 million in 2020 and net income of US\$3.4 million and negative cash flows from operations of US\$11.9 million in 2021.
-For the six months ended June 30, 2022, we had net income of US\$0.6 million and negative cash flows from operations of US\$6.8 million.
+We had a net loss of US\$7.2 million and negative cash flows from operations of US\$3.5 million in 2020 and net income of US\$2.6 million and negative cash flows from operations of US\$11.9 million in 2021.
 We cannot assure you that we will be able to generate net profit or positive cash flows from operating activities in the future.
 Our future revenue growth and profitability will depend on a variety of factors, many of which are beyond our control.
 These factors include market acceptance of our products, effectiveness of our monetization strategy, our ability to control cost and expenses and to manage our growth effectively, market competition, macroeconomic and regulatory environment.
-We also expect our costs and expenses to increase in the future as we continue to expand our operations and to increase our investments in research and development, which will place significant demands on our management and our operational and financial resources.
+We also expect our cost and expenses to increase in the future as we continue to expand our operations and to increase our investments in research and development, which will place significant demands on our management and our operational and financial resources.
 Continuous expansion may increase the complexity of our business, and we may encounter various difficulties.
 We may fail to develop and improve our operational, financial and managerial controls, enhance our financial reporting systems and procedures, recruit, train and retain skilled professional personnel, or maintain customer satisfaction to effectively support and manage our growth.
 If we invest substantial time and resources to expand our operations but fail to manage the growth of our business and capitalize on our growth opportunities effectively, we may not be able to achieve profitability, and our business, financial condition, results of operations and prospects would be materially and adversely affected.